Board of Education

-Schools in Mr. Percefull's election district include Wayman Tisdale Fine Arts Academy, Clinton West, Emerson, Eugene Field, Lee, Robertson and Mark Twain elementary schools; and Webster Middle and Webster High School.
+Schools in Ms. Woolley's election district include Wayman Tisdale Fine Arts Academy, Clinton West, Council Oak, Emerson Montessori, Eugene Field, and Robertson elementary schools; and Webster Middle and Webster High School.

-Ms. Shelton was elected to the Board of Education in February 2017.
-Her term will expire in February 2021.
+Ms. Judith Barba Perez was elected to the board in February of 2021.
+Her term expires in February 2025.

-Schools in Ms. Shelton's election district include, Kendall-Whittier, McKinley, Mitchell, Owen, Sequoyah, and Springdale elementary schools; Carver Middle School; Will Rogers College High and Junior High and Booker T. Washington High School.
+Schools in Ms. Barba Perez’s election district include Kendall-Whittier, McKinley, Mitchell, Owen, Sequoyah, and Springdale elementary schools; Carver Middle School and Rogers College Middle School; Phoenix Rising 9-12; and Rogers College and Booker T. Washington high schools.

-Ms. Jenettie Marshall was elected to her post in April 2017.
-Her term will expire in February 2021.
+Ms. Jennettie Marshall was re-elected to her post in April 2021.
+Her term will expire in February 2025.

 Jennettie holds an associates in political science, bachelor of science in corrections, masters of science in business management, associates in applied science in funeral service, attended Phillips Theological Seminary and is completing her seminary coursework through Andersonville Theological Seminary.
 She is the founding pastor of Living Sanctuary Evangelistic Ministries and previously served as Senior Pastor of Snowden Chapel and Macedonia Christian Methodist Episcopal churches.